olasunkanmi-SE/codebuddy/README.md

 - Initial release of CodeBuddy.

+### 1.1.0

+- Support for multiple chat view themes, fonts and font size

 ## Contributing
 - Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.